 Outside of the litigation context, G&E provides clients with a full spectrum of services relating to shareholders’ rights.
-G&E regularly counsels clients regarding their rights with respect to annual meetings and corporate governance.
-G&E represents institutional investors in preparing and advocating the adoption of shareholder proposals and bylaws for publicly traded companies.
+G&E regularly counsels clients with respect to annual meetings and corporate governance.
+The Firm also represents institutional investors in preparing and advocating the adoption of shareholder proposals and bylaws for publicly-traded companies.
 These bylaws have addressed such issues as executive compensation, director classifications, shareholder access to company proxy statements, and shareholder rights plans.
 In this regard, G&E regularly writes and facilitates the introduction of these resolutions, and actively defends resolutions in response to “no-action” requests made by corporations before the SEC.
 When necessary, G&E has prepared the requisite filings for “exempt solicitations” in accordance with relevant SEC rules.
 G&E also counsels its clients with respect to their rights to inspect corporate books and records under state law and, when necessary, prosecutes actions to enforce shareholders’ inspection rights.

-G&E Directors Jay Eisenhofer and Michael Barry literally wrote the book on shareholder activism.
-The Shareholder Activism Handbook (Aspen) is a comprehensive guide for shareholders on all matters relating to shareholder activism.
-The Handbook is a plain-English treatise that provides in-depth analysis of the legal ramifications of shareholder activism.
+G&E managing director Jay Eisenhofer and director Michael Barry literally wrote the book on shareholder activism.
+The Shareholder Activism Handbook (Aspen) is a comprehensive guide and plain-English treatise that provides in-depth analysis of the legal ramifications of shareholder activism.
 It provides guidance in matters ranging from the establishment of a corporate governance program and proxy fights to the shareholders’ role in corporate and securities litigation.

-As a comprehensive resource for shareholders regarding their legal rights as the owners of American corporations, the Handbook explains the often contentious relationship between shareholders and the management of the companies they own, and outlines the legal rights of shareholders in matters such as corporate governance, derivative litigation, class action litigation and merger transactions.
+A comprehensive resource for shareholders regarding their legal rights as the owners of American corporations, the Handbook explains the often contentious relationship between shareholders and the management of the companies they own, and outlines the legal rights of shareholders in matters such as corporate governance, derivative litigation, class action litigation, and merger transactions.